ruepp-jenkins/docker-syncovery/README.md

 So I built two jenkins projects to achive an automatic build.

+## Why is version from downloadlink seperated
+In version 9.30b and 9.30c the downloadlink for the linux version was 9.30b but the real version was 9.30c.
+So the displayed version was changed but the downloadlink keeped remaining.
+So the displayed in the one we need to use for the real version.

+That is why the script below

 ## Downloadpage change detector
 This projects main purpose is to detect changes of the page https://www.syncovery.com/syncovery9linux/.
 To achive this the URLTrigger plugin (https://plugins.jenkins.io/urltrigger/) is used: